Mission and History

 Our Proud History

 Cheshire Home was opened in October of 1981 in Florham Park, in order to provide an alternative to life in geriatric nursing homes, for young adults with quadriplegia, paraplegia, spina bifida, cerebral palsy, and associative conditions.
-Our opening permanently changed the landscape of services to young people with life-long disabilities, as our programs focus on the rebuilding of one's life following catastrophic accidents and long-term debilitating challenges.
+We were founded by Dr. Margaret Symonds, Medical Director of Children's Specialized Hospital in Mountainside.
+Dr. Symonds worked tirelessly to ensure that young adults overcoming paralysis would have a home of their own where they could rehabilitate and plan for a future.
+Her vision, and her determination to gather the necessary people and resources to make this vision a reality, directed our opening, which permanently changed the landscape of services to young people with life-long disabilities.
+Our programs focus on the rebuilding of one's life following catastrophic accidents and long-term debilitating challenges.
 Licensed as a special health care facility, we are home to thirty-five residents, primarily in their twenties and thirties.

 Five years after we were founded, we expanded our capacity and established our first community home in 1986 for people with disabilities who can live semi-independently, Cheshire II in Parsippany.
 In 2003 we opened our second community home, Cheshire III in Florham Park.